ClevelandClinicQHS/projects/README.md

 ### Project File Structure

 Users create individual project folders with the function `new_project()`.
-The name of each project folder is of the form p*XXXX*, where *XXXX* is the project’s `id` padded with 0s on the left side.
-When a project folder is created, it is automatically populated with folders and files as shown below:
+By default, the name of each project folder is of the form p*XXXX*, where *XXXX* is the project’s `id` padded with 0s on the left side.
+Its contents are copied from a template project folder within the *.templates* directory in the main */projects* folder.

+The default project folder template is strutured as follows:

   - */p*XXXX
       - */data*